Debt Reduction Guide

 P&I = Principle and Interest, IO = Interest Only

-Step 2 – Decide On Debt Reduction Strategy Which Suits You
+Step 2 – Decide on a Debt Reduction Strategy

 Option 1 – High Interest Focus